castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 Don't forget to backup your data before you try these, just in case.
-If you are trying to hide or deactivate data, consider having a field in your table for `archived` or similar, and setting it to a true value to indicate the data is no longer in use.
+If you are trying to hide or deactivate data, consider having a field in your table for `archived` or similar, and use the `update` method instead of `delete` to just change the `archived` field value to indicate the data is no longer in use.

 ## Advanced create/update/delete

 Now we go a bit wild.
 There are a bunch of useful methods and techniques which simplify your code by combining methods we've already looked at in this chapter.
-I'll give a description and usage hint for each one, then we'll do some more tests.
+I'll give a description and usage hint for each one, then we'll do some more tests/exercises.

 * Multi-create